4 bears killed in Alaska campground reserved for homeless

 When the shelter closed, some people who are homeless moved to Centennial Park, grabbing the 84 available spots after the campground stopped taking reservations from the public.

-An email seeking comment was sent to a spokesperson for Anchorage Mayor Dave Bronson.
+Corey Allen Young, a spokesperson for Anchorage Mayor Dave Bronson, said there are 210 people living at Centennial Park, and the city has provided enhanced security for camp users.

+The city “has also brought in 60 bear proof food storage containers, 20 bear proof 32 gallon containers and is doing hourly clean up efforts to mitigate the trash and food.
+We also continue to inspect camps and educate campers about bear safe practices,” Young said in an email.

 The campground, just off the Glenn Highway, is “an ideal jumping-off point for Alaska travelers,” the city’s website says.
-But it also warns campers not to store food inside a tent or outside in a cooler so bears are not attracted to the campsite.
+But it also warns campers not to store food inside tents or outside in coolers so bears are not attracted to campsites.

 Wildlife officials said before the bears were killed, they were entering tents to get food, personal hygiene items and trash.